cinecert/mxf-digest/readme.md

 The proposed algorithm works with any serial-input digest by using the KLV sub-structure of an MXF file as a natural segmentation layer upon which to calculate an ordered set of digests.
 The digest values in this ordered set can then be the subject of another digest, finally producing an identifier that is appropriately unique within the scope of the chosen digest algorithm.
 For maximum interoperability a single digest algorithm should be chosen for use by this process, and so this proposal selects SHA-512.

 The resulting digest value must have a canonical encoding to promote interoperable use across applications.
-This proposal defines a URN encoding which employs a Base58 alphabet chosen for brevity and lack of ambiguity when used with common path separators.
+This proposal defines a URN encoding which employs a Base58 alphabet chosen for brevity and lack of conflict with URI special characters.

 ## Normative References